osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - The compose file is kept for reference but not used by the systemd units

-- If you need to update container configuration, edit the systemd unit file directly: `/etc/systemd/system/perfsonar-testpoint.service`
+- If you need to update container configuration, edit the systemd unit file directly: `/etc/systemd/system/perfsonar- testpoint.service`

-- After editing the unit file, reload and restart: `systemctl daemon-reload && systemctl restart perfsonar-testpoint.service`
+- After editing the unit file, reload and restart: `systemctl daemon-reload && systemctl restart perfsonar- testpoint.service`

 ---